bhakin/Recipe-Rating-Analysis/README.md

 #### Interesting Aggregates

-Let's see if the rating of a recipe has some connections with the amount of steps in a recipe:
+Now, let's see if the rating of a recipe has some connections with the amount of steps:

 | rating | max_n_steps | mean_n_steps | median_n_steps | min_n_steps | count_nsteps |
 |--------|-------------|--------------|----------------|-------------|--------------|